DataDog/datadog-operator/docs/installation.md

 ### With the Operator Lifecycle Manager

-The Datadog Operator deployment with [Operator Lifecycle Manager][7] documentation is available on the [operatorhub.io][8].
+The Datadog Operator deployment with [Operator Lifecycle Manager][7] documentation is available at [operatorhub.io][8].

 #### Override default Operator configuration

 The [Operator Lifecycle Manager][7] framework allows overriding default Operator configuration.
-The list of the supported installation configuration parameters is documented [here][9].
+See the [Subscription Config][9] document for a list of the supported installation configuration parameters.

 For example, the Datadog Operator's Pod resources are changed with the following [Operator Lifecycle Manager][7] `Subscription`: